vibhamasti/rsa-encryption/README.md

 ## Program

 In this program, users can enter their information which will be encrypted and stored in a file.
 To be able access their private data, their credentials will be verified and then the file will be decrypted.

+## Compile and execute

+- To compile the program, run `make -f mymake.mk`

+- To execute the program, run `./a.out`